Mexican officials clear border camp as US pressure mounts to limit migrant crossings

 But one Honduran who would give only his first name, José, claimed that some of the 200 remaining migrants were practically forced to leave the camp when the clearance operation began late Tuesday.

-“They ran us out,” he said, explaining that campers were given short notice to move their tents and belongings and felt intimidated by the heavy machinery.
-“You had to run for your life to avoid an accident.”
+“They ran us out,” he said, explaining that campers were given short notice to move their tents and belongings and felt intimidated by the bulldozers “You had to run for your life to avoid an accident.”

 Some migrants moved into a fenced-in area of the encampment where immigration officers said they could relocate, but fear remained.